giry-dev/mangrove-docs/mangrove-docs/docs/mangrove-core/technical-references/taking-and-making-offers/reactive-offer/offer-data-structures.md

 ---
-description: >-
+description: Mangrove communicates with Offer Logics with public data structures described in this section.
-  Mangrove communicates with Offer Logics with public data structures described in this section.
+sidebar_position: 3
 ---

 # Public data structures